jundalisay/sp/content/en/research/descartes/philosophy/part-1/article-26.md

 This delivers us from the above doubts.

-It follows that the light of nature, or faculty of knowledge given us by God, can never compass any false object, as long as we can clearly and distinctly apprehend that object.
+The faculty of knowledge given us by God is the light of nature.
+- It can never compass any false object, as long as we can clearly and distinctly apprehend that object.

  <!-- which is not true, in as far as it attains to a knowledge of it, that is, in as far as the object is clearly and  .  -->